 - Dress your horse warmly too and be sure to leave extra time for warmup.
 In the colder weather, it takes longer to warm up the muscles to prevent injury.
 We like to ride with the Draper Quarter Sheet in cold weather for clipped horses.
 If your horse is unclipped, consider the saddle pad to get circulation going in the back and help them loosen up easier when riding.

 - When you’re done riding, be sure your horse is properly cooled out before blanketing him up for the night.
-An anti-sweat sheet under a cooler can help improve recovery time after a workout and reduce the chances of sore muscles.
+An anti-sweat sheet under a cooler can help improve recovery time after a workout.
 Once he’s dry, bundle him up in one of our Draper turnouts, currently on sale for $24 off plus a special offer of an additional $75 off with code TOBO14!
 Yup, that’s right – that means they are just $200!
 But hurry, this deal is only good while supplies last.
 As a note, wide chested horses may need 1-2 sizes larger than in their normal blanket.

 - After your ride is over, head on home for a hot shower, a cup of cocoa, and cozy up under our Draper in Therapy blanket so that you don’t forget to pamper yourself as much as your horse!